qu1j0t3/bnl_titan/TITAN2.md

 Copyright (C) 2011 Toby Thain <toby@telegraphics.com.au>

-For an example of these instructions in use, see [strl.asm](titan2/strl.asm).
+For an example of these instructions in use, see [this directory](titan2/).

 ## ALU extension ##